 Picture this: It's a month before Election Day, and the race is tight.
 You arrive at headquarters early, get some coffee or tea, get to your desk, and log into your computer.
 A black screen pops up, then a gruesome cartoon of your candidate, followed by a message.
 Your hard drives have been wiped clean.
 Every digital bit of information you've gathered-memos, targeting lists, balance sheets-is gone.
-Getting it back, you read, will cost a cool million-or the renunciation of a major policy position.
+Getting it back, you read, will cost a fortune - or the renunciation of a major policy position.

-An unidentified group hacked into your computer months ago, and has been quietly stealing emails, strategy memos, donors' addresses, and staffers' Social Security or national ID numbers.
-The group has spent weeks combing through the bounty in search of dirty laundry and has been distributing the highlights on social media and via an easy-to-use website dedicated solely to distributing the highlights.
-Prominently featured is a lengthy "self research" book on your candidate.
-For now, the campaign's website is down, its social media accounts have been suspended for pushing out lewd images, and there's not a working computer in sight.
+An unidentified group hacked into your computer months ago, and has been quietly stealing emails, strategy memos, donors' addresses, and staffers' national ID numbers.
+The group has spent weeks combing through the bounty in search of dirty laundry and has been distributing the highlights on social media, using some of it to fuel misinformation against the campaign and candidates For now, the campaign's website is down, its social media accounts and direct messaging channels have been suspended for pushing out lewd images, and there's not a working computer in sight.